 The Havapoo was bred in America and was bred to be a faithful and loving companion dog.

 Due to the fact that the Havapoo is a crossbreed and does not have a breed standard, it can be difficult to know what traits and characteristics each pup might have.
 Some puppies may inherit more features from their Poodle parent, whereas others may inherit from their Havanese parent.
 However, we can make assumptions based on past litters.

 These dogs can be expensive.
 You can expect to pay anywhere between $800 to $1,800 per Havapoo puppy, although they can be up to $4,500.
 Always remember to buy from a reputable breeder.

 The Havanese is crossed with either a Miniature Poodle or a Toy Poodle to create the Havapoo, and therefore these dogs are small.
 Normally, they stand between 8 to 15 inches in height and can weigh between 7 to 20 lbs.

-These dogs have a teddy bear appearance and are incredibly cute!
+These dogs have a teddy bear appearance – one of the most recognisable teddy bear dog breeds – and are incredibly cute!